ejtaal/aa/README.md

 	- Improved configuration settings
 	- Toggle for making pages fit to browser width
+-->
 - version 1.8 - 14/12/2012
 	- Improved index for Hans Wehr (3rd print), about 60% done, not sure if it will be completed as looking into using the 4th print
-	- Site is now hosted at Memset.com, hopefully this will end outages :)
+	- Site is now hosted at Memset.com, hopefully this will allow for faster and more stable server  :)

 - Version 1.7 - 19/7/2012
 	- Updated images of Hava book to scans that Ahmad Sheikh had prepared.